What is Considered a Sex Crime in Minnesota?

 How Sex Crimes in Minnesota Work

-Many states adopt a wide variety of criminals statutes that cover specific sex offenses.
+Many states adopt a wide variety of criminal statutes that cover specific sex offenses.
 Minnesota does not follow that model.
 Instead of numerous statutes for offenses like rape or sexual abuse, Minnesota has adopted a broad system known as criminal sexual conduct.
 There are five categories of criminal sexual conduct in total.
 First-degree criminal sexual conduct carries the steepest penalties, while fifth-degree offers the lowest penalties.

 First-Degree Criminal Sexual Conduct